 - Firm responsible for violation/problem.

 - Reason for the recall, including a detailed description.

 - Volume of the recalled product.

 - Recall strategy.

 - Inform other stakeholders.
 This can – and should – include company employees, suppliers, brokers and distributors, and retailers.
 For example, with automated alerts, Supplier Compliance allows manufacturers to warn suppliers about out-of-spec ingredients quickly.

-Solutions like Supplier Compliance can help manufacturers quickly contain the impact of a recall, saving time, resources, and brand reputation.
-Find out more about how Supplier Compliance can safeguard your company.
+Solutions like Networked Supplier Compliance can help manufacturers quickly contain the impact of a recall, saving time, resources, and brand reputation.
+Find out more about how we can safeguard your company.
 Request a demo today.